17 Great Boston Dates To Go On Right Now

 Take a cooking class without leaving the comforts of home

-Oh sure, you love the idea of “trying new things,” but there are also times you’re fine with staying put.
-Cozymeal lets you book an in-home cooking lesson with some of our great emerging chefs -- no changing out of sweatpants required.
+lets you book virtual cooking lessons with some of our great emerging chefs -- no changing out of your (work from home) sweatpants required.

 Sign up here for our daily Boston email and be the first to get all the food/drink/fun the Hub has to offer.